Gloria De Piero: Media career

 De Piero worked as a researcher for ITV's Jonathan Dimbleby show.
 She then moved to the BBC where she worked at On the Record.
 While working at the BBC, she completed a master's degree at Birkbeck, University of London.
 From 2003 to 2010, she was the political editor for GMTV.

 On 2 June 2020, De Piero was announced as a presenter on the new Times Radio station.
 She presented her own show on Friday mornings, and co-presented the Sunday morning political show G&T alongside the former political editor of The Sun, Tom Newton Dunn.
 In April 2021 she announced that she was joining the weekday afternoon programme of GB News, a new TV channel.
 In August it was announced that De Piero would host a new political programme on the channel: The Briefing: Lunchtime with Gloria De Piero.
 She launched interview show Gloria Meets on the network in November 2022.
+She currently co-hosts GBN's Wednesday lunchtime Prime Minister's Questions show.